2026-04-23 · Practice

 PMP Conflict Management Practice Questions (With Per-Option Rationales)

-Conflict management is the heaviest-weighted task in PMI Domain I (People, 42% of the exam).
-Here are five scenario questions covering all three enablers of Task 1.1, with a rationale for every option.
+Conflict management is the most-tested task in PMI Domain I (People, 42% of the exam).
+Here are five questions covering all three enablers of Task 1.1, with a rationale for every option.

-Domain I (People) is 42% of the PMP exam, and Task 1.1 (Manage conflict) is the most frequently tested task in the domain.
-If you’re weak on conflict-management scenarios, your overall PMP score gets dragged down no matter how strong you are on Process and Business Environment.
+Domain I (People) is 42% of the PMP exam.
+Task 1.1 (Manage conflict) is the most tested task in the domain.
+If you’re weak on conflict-management scenarios, your overall score drops regardless of how strong you are on Process and Business Environment.

-Below are five scenarios covering all three enablers of Task 1.1 from the PMI Examination Content Outline:
+Five scenarios cover all three enablers of Task 1.1 from the PMI Examination Content Outline:

 Each question has a rationale for every answer option.
-Click through and see why your specific wrong pick was wrong, not just why the correct answer is correct.
+See why your specific wrong pick was wrong.
+Not just why the correct answer is correct.

 Question 1: Active retrospective conflict (Medium, Agile)

-During a Scrum team retrospective, two senior developers begin raising their voices at each other over the team’s decision to adopt a new CI/CD tool.
-One developer feels the decision was rushed; the other feels the objection is coming too late.
-Other team members grow quiet and avoid eye contact.
+During a Scrum retrospective, two senior developers start arguing.
+The fight is about the team’s decision to adopt a new CI/CD tool.
+One developer feels the decision was rushed.
+The other feels the objection came too late.
+Other team members grow quiet.
 The disagreement is blocking the retrospective’s action items.

 What should the project manager do FIRST?

-A. Adjourn the retrospective and reschedule once tempers have cooled B. Acknowledge the tension, name the underlying disagreement about process timing and tool fit, and ask each developer to share what they need to feel heard before the team continues C. Remind the team of the working agreement they signed during Sprint 0, which prohibits personal attacks D. Escalate the disagreement to the engineering manager so a neutral party can arbitrate
+A. Adjourn the retrospective and reschedule once tempers have cooled B. Acknowledge the tension, name the disagreement about process timing and tool fit, and ask each developer what they need before the team continues C. Remind the team of the working agreement they signed during Sprint 0, which prohibits personal attacks D. Escalate the disagreement to the engineering manager so a neutral party can arbitrate

 Correct answer: B

-This is stage-appropriate conflict interpretation.
-The conflict is visible, active, and affecting the team.
-Stage 3 (Contest) in Speed Leas’ model.
-The PM’s job per PMBOK 7’s emphasis on servant leadership is to create psychological safety by naming the conflict and giving each party voice before attempting resolution.
+This is stage-appropriate conflict handling.
+The conflict is visible and active.
+It is Stage 3 (Contest) in Speed Leas’ model.
+Per PMBOK 7, the PM’s job is to create safety by naming the conflict and giving each party a voice before seeking resolution.
 Action items without resolution will fail anyway.

 Why A is a trap

 Adjourning is avoidance.
-It moves conflict from Stage 3 back to Stage 1 (where it festers) without resolution.
-PMI’s philosophy: address conflict where it surfaces, don’t delay.
-You would only adjourn if there were safety concerns or a need for deep preparation, neither applies here.
+It moves conflict from Stage 3 back to Stage 1 without resolution.
+PMI wants you to address conflict where it surfaces.
+You would only adjourn if there were safety concerns or a need for deep preparation.
+Neither applies here.

 Why C is a trap

-Citing the working agreement is rules-based enforcement, not facilitative leadership.
+Citing the working agreement is rules-based enforcement, not leadership.
 It shames the developers and closes the discussion.
-The agreement may become relevant later, but leading with it treats the conflict as a behavioral violation rather than a legitimate technical and process disagreement.
+The agreement may become relevant later.
+But leading with it treats the conflict as a rule violation rather than a real technical and process disagreement.

 Why D is a trap

 Escalation at Stage 3 is premature.
-PMI expects the PM to facilitate first and escalate only when team-level resolution has been attempted and failed.
-Escalating this quickly undermines the team’s self-organization (a core Scrum value) and signals the PM cannot handle normal conflict.
+PMI expects the PM to facilitate first.
+Escalate only after team-level resolution has failed.
+Escalating this fast undermines Scrum’s self-organization principle.
+It also signals the PM cannot handle normal conflict.

 Question 2: Cross-team defect dispute (Hard, Predictive)

-A functional manager from QA has complained three times this month that a programmer on your project is unresponsive to QA defect reports.
-The programmer reports to the same functional manager.
-In your 1:1, the programmer says the QA lead is “weaponizing” defects to reclaim capacity for a competing project the QA lead owns.
+A QA functional manager has complained three times this month.
+The complaint: a programmer on your project ignores defect reports.
+In your 1:1, the programmer says the QA lead is weaponizing defects to reclaim capacity for a competing project.
 Both escalate to you separately.

 What should the project manager do NEXT?

-A. Ask the sponsor to clarify priority between this project and the QA lead’s competing project B. Facilitate a joint meeting between the programmer and QA lead to surface the underlying resource contention and agree on defect-triage rules C. Review the defect data yourself to determine whether the QA lead’s reports are legitimate before taking any other action D. Tell the functional manager that interpersonal issues between their staff are theirs to resolve, not yours
+A. Ask the sponsor to clarify priority between this project and the QA lead’s competing project B. Facilitate a joint meeting between the programmer and QA lead to agree on defect-triage rules C. Review the defect data yourself to determine whether the QA lead’s reports are valid before doing anything else D. Tell the functional manager that issues between their staff are theirs to resolve, not yours

 Correct answer: C

-Before intervening socially (B) or escalating (A), PMI expects the PM to analyze the CONTEXT, which here is a data question.
-If the defects are legitimate, the conflict is a performance issue; if they’re weaponized, it’s a resource-contention issue.
-The correct response is different in each case.
-Jumping to facilitation without data risks siding with the party who speaks more persuasively.
+Before intervening or escalating, PMI expects the PM to analyze context.
+Here context means data.
+If the defects are real, this is a performance issue.
+If they are weaponized, this is a resource-contention issue.
+The right response differs.
+Jumping to facilitation without data risks siding with whoever argues better.

 Why A is a trap

-Escalating to the sponsor before analyzing the conflict yourself is premature.
+Escalating to the sponsor before you analyze the conflict is premature.
 Sponsors handle genuine priority conflicts, not normal team friction.
-You’d also be escalating without data, which damages your credibility with the sponsor.
+You would also be escalating without data.
+That damages your credibility.

 Why B is a trap

-Facilitating too early is a common trap.
-If the defects are legitimate, facilitation becomes a forum for the programmer to deflect accountability.
-Context-gathering must precede facilitation when data is disputed.
+Facilitating too early is a trap.
+If the defects are real, facilitation gives the programmer a stage to deflect.
+Gather context before facilitating when data is in dispute.

 Why D is a trap

 This is abdication.
-Even though the programmer and QA lead share a functional manager, the conflict is actively harming YOUR project.
-PMI expects the PM to own project-impacting conflict regardless of reporting lines.
+The programmer and QA lead share a functional manager, but the conflict is hurting your project.
+PMI expects the PM to own any conflict that impacts the project, regardless of who reports to whom.

 Question 3: Framework disagreement (Easy, Hybrid)

-Two team members disagree about which JavaScript framework to adopt for a new internal tool.
-The disagreement has been respectful but unresolved for a week, delaying the design spike.
-Both frameworks would technically work.
+Two team members disagree on which JavaScript framework to adopt for a new internal tool.
+The debate has been respectful but unresolved for a week.
+It is delaying the design spike.
+Both frameworks would work technically.

 What resolution approach is MOST appropriate?

-A. Compromise, adopt parts of both frameworks in a hybrid architecture B. Collaborate, facilitate a working session where both members present trade-offs, and the team decides together using agreed criteria C. Force, as the PM, make the decision yourself to remove the blocker D. Smooth, tell both that either framework is fine and whichever they pick, you’ll support
+A. Compromise: adopt parts of both frameworks in a hybrid architecture B. Collaborate: facilitate a session where both members present trade-offs and the team decides together C. Force: as the PM, make the decision yourself to remove the blocker D. Smooth: tell both that either framework is fine and whichever they pick, you will support

 Correct answer: B

-This is a low-stakes, technical, unresolved-but-respectful conflict, textbook conditions for Collaborate/Problem-Solve, the highest-value PMI conflict resolution technique.
+This is a low-stakes technical conflict that is respectful but unresolved.
+That is the textbook setup for Collaborate/Problem-Solve.
+It is PMI’s highest-value conflict technique.
 Collaboration surfaces trade-offs, teaches the team, and produces a decision the team owns.
-PMI considers this the ideal default approach when time permits.
+PMI considers it the ideal default when time permits.

 Why A is a trap

-Compromise (a hybrid architecture) is technically harmful here, mixing JS frameworks creates maintenance debt.
-Compromise is appropriate for positional negotiations, not technical design decisions where one architecture is coherent and two are brittle.
+A hybrid architecture is technically harmful.
+Mixing JS frameworks creates maintenance debt.
+Compromise works for positional negotiations, not design decisions where one architecture is coherent and two are brittle.

 Why C is a trap

-Force (Direct/Dictate) is a last-resort technique for urgent decisions when the team cannot agree.
-Nothing about this scenario is urgent, the delay is one week, both options work.
-Forcing would undermine team ownership and is PMI-contraindicated.
+Force is a last resort for urgent decisions when the team cannot agree.
+Nothing here is urgent.
+The delay is one week and both options work.
+Forcing would undermine team ownership.
+PMI discourages it in this scenario.

 Why D is a trap

-Smooth (Accommodate) dismisses the disagreement without resolving it.
-The team is already stuck, so “either is fine” doesn’t unblock them, it abandons them.
-Smoothing is reserved for low-stakes, relationship-preservation situations where the technical answer truly does not matter.
+Smooth dismisses the issue without resolving it.
+The team is stuck.
+Saying either is fine does not unblock them.
+It abandons them.
+Smoothing is for low-stakes situations where the technical answer truly does not matter.

 Question 4: High-stakes sprint-review conflict (Hard, Agile)

-A product owner and a lead developer have been in escalating conflict over scope for three sprints.
-The PO has filed a formal complaint.
-The developer has told you privately that they are considering leaving the company.
+A product owner and a lead developer have fought over scope for three sprints.
+The PO filed a formal complaint.
+The developer told you privately they may leave the company.
 You have a sprint review tomorrow.

 What is the BEST course of action?

-A. Proceed with the sprint review as planned, then address the conflict separately after B. Cancel the sprint review, hold an urgent 1:1 with each party, then a joint conversation, before rescheduling the review C. Hold the sprint review as planned but open it with an acknowledgement that the team has been under tension, creating space for the stakeholders to see the conflict D. Meet with HR first to document the situation before taking any action
+A. Proceed with the sprint review as planned, then address the conflict separately after B. Cancel the sprint review, hold an urgent 1:1 with each party, then a joint talk, before rescheduling C. Hold the sprint review but open it with a note that the team has been under tension D. Meet with HR first to document the situation before taking any action

 Correct answer: B